csikeltomi/GreentubePatformBackend/README.md

 - No multinode support, but can be added by using a distributed lock with Redis or SQL

-You can run tests by importing the GreentubePlatformBackend.postman_collection.json into postman
+You can run tests with Postman with the collection file: GreentubePlatformBackend.postman_collection.json

-- Change the BaseUrl variable to your instance ip and post
+- Change the BaseUrl variable to your instances ip and port